Tiny Art

 • Jam them in the appropriate stockings when no one is looking.

+Then on Christmas morning we take turns opening our two-dollar treasures, and trying to guess who they’re from.
 Well, this one was easy.
 Last Christmas the aforementioned super-swell husband gave me the world’s tiniest canvases, and I knew right away they were from him.
 Okay, actually, I can’t remember if I guessed him right away.
 I may have guessed my sister-in-law.
 But the canvases were from my husband because he’s swell.
 They’re so tiny, I just want to pinch them and hug them and love them and keep them forever.
 So cute!
 Now what the heck do you do with two-inch canvases?
+I saw this design on the tag of a shirt and thought it would make perfect tiny art.
+So during a painting date with my painting buddy, Naomi, I daintily brushed on the flowers.
+Then I created a background to pull them all together by wrapping fabric around cardboard from a box of Honey Bunches of Oats (Love that stuff.
+With almonds.).
+Then I just hot-glued the little suckers straight to the background.
+I used plain straight pins to tack the whole thing to the wall above our trusty key hooks (using my trusty girl-hammer).

 Something sweet and small like this would also be great above a light switch, but since that’s my new favorite place to hang things, I’ve pretty much used up all that real estate around here.